-1. The National Executive Council (NEC) is the highest ranking decision making body in the country which endorses all policies and legislations.
-A new Ministry of Forests and Climate Change (MFCC) has been created under the current government allowing the OCCD Executive Director and the National Climate Change Committee (NCCC) to report directly to the MFCC (Figure 1) and not to the Prime Minister as happened previously.
-In the previous government regime (1997-2012), PNG had the opportunity to have its climate change portfolio under the leadership of the Prime Minister.
-With this highest political commitment, a lot of things were able to be progressed which includes the long term plan for the country (Vision 2050), the Medium Term Development Plan (2011-2015), the Climate Compatible Development Strategy, the UNREDD Programme, and initial work on both the country's Climate Change Policy and Bill, which are in their final stages pending submission to Cabinet,
+Under the previous government (1997-2012), PNG's climate change portfolio was under the direct leadership of the Prime Minister.
+With this highest political commitment, a good deal of progress was made, including preparation of the long term plan for the country (Vision 2050), the Medium Term Development Plan (2011-2015), the Climate Compatible Development Strategy, the UNREDD Programme, and initial work on both the country's Climate Change Policy and Bill, both of which are in their final stages pending submission to Cabinet.